margaretmf/margaretmf.github.io/creativewriting.md

 The car with the right red blinker on talking to the car behind it with no blinker on going straight

+Two cars in line in the left lane with left blinkers on waiting to turn A car in line in the middle lane with a motor on

 <br>